 Sautéed Broccoli Recipe with Roasted Garlic and Pecorino

 Freezer: I don't recommend freezing this broccoli.
 It could turn soft and mushy upon defrosting.

-Reheat: Warm in the oven, uncovered, to help crisp it again, or in the microwave.
+Reheat: Warm in the oven, uncovered, to help crisp it again.
+You can also reheat it in the microwave.

 If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-A bowl of sauteed broccoli with roasted garlic and Parmesan.
+A platter of broccoli with roasted garlic and pecorino.

+Sautéed Broccoli Recipe with Roasted Garlic and Pecorino